nrfconnect/sdk-nrf/samples/cellular/fmfu_smp_svr/README.rst

 Requirements
 ************

-This sample supports the following development kit:
+This sample supports the following development kits:

 .. table-from-sample-yaml::